Obasoro/obasoro/README.md

 *****
 A DevOps/DevSecOps Engineer.
 A lover of the Earth and sustainability.
 Technology is my passion and driving force.

+### 🔗 Professional Journey

+I started has learning python for Machine learning and data science in my field of Geophysics.
+My interest drove me to machine learning operations called (MlOps).
+DevOps and cloudnative space contribution are where I belong now.
+To contribute to cutting-edge technologies and build solutions that solve real issues faced by all.

 <!--
 **Obasoro/obasoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.